Hirobi98/Numerical_methods_terminal_app/README.md

 #### Numerical Differentiation By Forward Interpolation Introduction
 ```
 Newton’s Forward Differentiation is used to find the derivative of a function at a specific point near the beginning of a set of equally spaced data points.
 It is derived by differentiating the Newton’s Forward Interpolation polynomial.

+**Formula:**

+dy/dx at x = x₀ ≈ (1/h) × [ Δy₀ − (1/2)Δ²y₀ + (1/3)Δ³y₀ − (1/4)Δ⁴y₀ + ... ]

 ```
 #### Numerical Differentiation By Forward Interpolation Algorithm steps
 ```
-Step 1: Construct a forward difference table from the given $(x, y)$ data.
+Step 1: Construct a forward difference table from the given (x, y) data.
-Step 2: Identify the spacing $h$ between $x$ values.Select the forward differences ($\Delta y_0, \Delta^2 y_0, \dots$) from the top row of the table.
+Step 2: Identify the spacing h between x values.Select the forward differences from the top row of the table.
 Step 3: Substitute these values into the forward differentiation formula.
 ```
 #### Numerical Differentiation By Forward Interpolation Applications
 ```
-Estimating velocity or acceleration from recorded data points.
+Step1: Estimating velocity or acceleration from recorded data points.

-Calculating rates of change near the start of a dataset.
+Step2:Calculating rates of change near the start of a dataset.
 ```

 #### Numerical Differentiation By Forward Interpolation Code